Kernix13/vision-grid-express/README.md

 ChatGPT writes better copy than I do.
 ChatGPT was used for the following:

 1. I asked ChatGPT for help on project ideas.
-I gave it a list of my hobbies and it suggested ideas and the Unsplash idea was the most interesting to me.
+I gave it a list of my hobbies and its Unsplash idea was the most interesting to me.
-2. It generated the "Project Structure" code block above.
+2. It generated the "Project Structure" directory tree block above.
 3. I had boilerplate for `CONTRIBUTING.md` from previous projects.
 It wrote the content I have for this project and the paragraph of text for that section.
 4. I asked ChatGPT about including a `.env.sample` or `.env.example` file.
 It told me that `.env.example` was more commonly used so I created that file.
 5. ChatGPT gave me an outline for the "How it Works" section
-6. I asked ChatGPT about including robots.txt and sitemap.xml.
-It suggested to add them and wrote the contents for sitemap.xml.
+6. I asked ChatGPT about including `robots.txt` and `sitemap.xml` files.
+It suggested to add them and wrote the contents for `sitemap.xml`.
 7. ChatGPT edited some of my bullet points in my Tech Stack section, and wrote the points for the tech I am unfamilar with (Node, npm, and Express)

 ### CODE

-1. ChatGPT helped me with the code to "contain" the image in the image cards, specifically using `aspect-ratio` and `object-fit`:
+1. ChatGPT helped me with the code to "contain" the images in the image cards, specifically using `aspect-ratio` and `object-fit`:

 ```css
 .result-image {